appcoreopc/gpt-2/README.md

 **Status:** Archive (code is provided as-is, no updates expected)

+Start working with it

+python download_model.py 124M  or
+python download_model.py 355M or
+python download_model.py 774M or

 # gpt-2

 Code from the paper ["Language Models are Unsupervised Multitask Learners"](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf).